March 23, 2018

 9 - Lake At The Hills Located in Cedar City and less than an hour North of St. George.
 This is a fun 11-acre reservoir hidden within the neighborhoods.
 Fish are added to the lake every Spring and kids under 12 years old can fish free - there is a limit of 2 fish per person.
 There's a nice sandy beach perfect for digging and beach toys.

-We brought a blow up raft to paddle around in, but you can also rent Kayaks during the Summer months (weather permitting) for just $6/hour.
+We brought a blow up raft to paddle around in, but you can also rent Kayaks during the Summer months (weather permitting).
 There is a boat ramp for non-motorized boats and restrooms are available.

 Location: W Royal Hunte Dr, Cedar City (Just East of the Cedar City Aquatic Center)